Eric Wilkins

-Eric Lamoine Wilkins (December 9, 1956 - November 17, 2024) was a former Major League Baseball pitcher who played for one season.
+Eric Lamoine Wilkins (December 9, 1956 - November 17, 2024) was an American former Major League Baseball pitcher who played for one season.
 He pitched for the Cleveland Indians for 16 games during the 1979 Cleveland Indians season.

 Wilkins attended Washington State University, where he played college baseball for the Cougars from 1975-1977.

 Wilkins died on November 17, 2024 at the age of 67.